Tulane Home Tulane Shield logo linking to site home page

 • One-time scholarship worth up to $10,000

-• Only open to admitted students who have applied Early Decision or Early Action and have designated Architecture as their first or second major on their Tulane application
+• Only open to admitted students who have applied Early Decision or Early Action and have designated Architecture as their first or second major on their Common Application

 • Requires submission of a digital portfolio through your Green Wave Portal

-• Reviewed by Office of Undergraduate Admission and Tulane School of Architecture
+• Reviewed by the Office of Undergraduate Admission and Tulane's School of Architecture

-• Submit your digital portfolio immediately after you submit your application for admission
+• To be considered, submit your digital portfolio soon after you submit your application for admission, prior to December 5th

-• Selected candidates will be invited to interview either in person or via Skype
+• Selected candidates will be invited to interview virtually in early Spring

 • Winners are notified in March